Boeing 737 Next Generation: LED light package

+With a single modular LED light package which can be found on the wing-root where the old take-off light and runway turn-off light were.
+The first airframe produced with the new LED light package was a 737-800 with line number 5555, registered as EI-FHK, later delivered to Norwegian Air Shuttle.

 Structural problems

 In 2005, three ex-Boeing employees filed a lawsuit on behalf of the U.S. government, claiming that dozens of 737NG contained defective structural elements supplied by airframe manufacturer Ducommun, allegations denied by Boeing.
 The federal judge presiding the case sided with Boeing, and a subsequent court of appeal also ruled in favor of the company.
-A 2010 documentary by Al Jazeera alleged that in three crashes involving 737NGs – Turkish Airlines Flight 1951, American Airlines Flight 331, and AIRES Flight 8250 – the fuselage broke up following impact with the ground because of the defective structural components that were the subject of the 2005 lawsuit.
+A 2010 documentary by Al Jazeera alleged that in three crashes involving 737NGs—Turkish Airlines Flight 1951, American Airlines Flight 331, and AIRES Flight 8250—the fuselage broke up following impact with the ground because of the defective structural components that were the subject of the 2005 lawsuit.
 However, the accident investigations in all three cases did not highlight any link between post-impact structural failures and manufacturing issues.

 During an inspection of a 737NG in 2019 that had 35,000 flights, fatigue cracks were found on a fuselage-to-wing attachment known as a "pickle fork", designed to last a lifetime of 90,000 flights.
 Boeing reported the issue to the FAA at the end of September 2019, and more planes showed similar cracking after inspection.
 The cracks were found in an airliner with more than 33,500 flights, when it was stripped down for conversion to freighter.
 Aircraft with more than 30,000 flights (15 years at 2,000 flights per year) should be inspected within one week, while those with over 22,600 flights (11 years) should be inspected within one year.
 The FAA Airworthiness Directive (AD) was issued on October 3, 2019.